-The most significant addition is an illuminated light wall of glowing orange panels at the centre of the reception area, which is visible from Rutland Street, while a fixed bench for hot-desking behind the glazed frontage emphasizes the creative nature of the building.
+Our refurbishment of the public lobby improved the internal layout of the space as well as the outward appearance.
+The most significant addition is an illuminated light wall of glowing orange panels at the centre of the reception area, which is visible from Rutland Street.

-The material palette of plywood, woodchip and polycarbonate panels reflects the industrial charm of the building and continues the design concept of the 2004 conversion; the replacement chairs are a historic reference to the 60s furniture of the original building.
+The material palette of plywood and polycarbonate panels reflects the industrial charm of the building and continues the design concept of the 2004 conversion; the new, coherent furniture is a historic reference to the original 60s fittings.